Crypto Overview in Lesotho

 Cryptocurrency Status

 Cryptocurrencies are not recognized as legal tender, foreign currency, or a regulated financial instrument in the Kingdom of Lesotho.
-In February 2018, the Central Bank of Lesotho (CBL) issued a formal press statement declaring that it “does not oversee, supervise or regulate cryptocurrencies or crypto-asset platforms operating in Lesotho.”
+In February 2018, the Central Bank of Lesotho (CBL), also known in Sesotho as Banka e Lesotho, issued a formal press statement declaring that it “does not oversee, supervise or regulate cryptocurrencies or crypto-asset platforms operating in Lesotho.”
 The statement further warned that cryptocurrency transactions could lead to violations of existing anti-money laundering, counter-terrorist financing, tax, and exchange control laws.

-Importantly, cryptocurrency is not explicitly prohibited by statute.
-There is no dedicated cryptocurrency legislation, and digital assets do not fit within existing legal definitions under the Financial Institutions Act of 2012.
+Cryptocurrency is not explicitly prohibited by statute.
+There is no dedicated cryptocurrency legislation, and digital assets do not fit within existing legal definitions under the Financial Institutions Act 2012.
 This places cryptocurrency in a regulatory grey area: while not banned outright, the absence of legal protections means users and businesses operate without consumer safeguards or regulatory clarity.
+The CBL’s 2018 statement has not been superseded by any subsequent legislation or guidance, and the position remained unchanged as of early 2026.

 Tax Treatment

-The Lesotho Revenue Service has not issued specific guidance on the taxation of cryptocurrency transactions.
-Under the general framework of the Income Tax Act (Order) of 1993, income from all sources is taxable.
-Personal income tax applies at 20% on income up to M70,500 per year and 30% on amounts exceeding that threshold.
-Corporate income tax is set at 25% for most businesses and 10% for manufacturing and commercial farming.
+The Lesotho Revenue Authority has not issued specific guidance on the taxation of cryptocurrency transactions.
+Under the general framework of the Income Tax Order 1993, income from all sources is taxable.
+Personal income tax applies at 20% on taxable income up to M70,500 per year and 30% on amounts exceeding that threshold.
+Corporate income tax is set at 25% for most businesses and 10% for manufacturing and commercial farming operations.

-Lesotho does not have a separate capital gains tax regime.
-Gains on the disposal of “investment assets,” which the Act defines broadly to include assets held for resale at a profit, are treated as ordinary income.
-While cryptocurrency is not specifically mentioned, the CBL’s warning that crypto participation may violate tax laws suggests authorities consider crypto income taxable under existing provisions.
-Individuals and businesses engaging in cryptocurrency should consult local tax professionals given the lack of explicit guidance.
+Lesotho does not have a standalone capital gains tax regime.
+Gains on the disposal of “investment assets,” which the Order defines broadly to include assets held for resale at a profit, are treated as ordinary income and taxed at the applicable personal or corporate rate.
+While cryptocurrency is not specifically named in the legislation, the CBL’s warning that crypto participation may violate tax laws signals that authorities consider crypto income taxable under existing provisions.
+No crypto-specific provisions appear in the Lesotho Tax Guide effective 1 April 2025.
+Individuals and businesses engaging in cryptocurrency should consult qualified local tax professionals.

-The Central Bank of Lesotho serves as the primary financial regulator, overseeing banking institutions under the Financial Institutions Act of 2012 and payment service providers under the National Payment Systems Act of 2014.
-However, the CBL has explicitly disclaimed regulatory authority over cryptocurrency platforms.
-The Financial Intelligence Unit, established in 2008, handles AML/CFT compliance for designated “accountable institutions,” but virtual asset service providers (VASPs) are not currently included in that category.
+The CBL serves as the primary financial regulator, overseeing banking institutions under the Financial Institutions Act 2012 and payment service providers under the National Payment Systems Act 2014, which is being replaced by the Payment Systems Bill 2024.
+The CBL has explicitly disclaimed regulatory authority over cryptocurrency platforms, leaving no designated supervisor for the sector.

 Business Environment